-- A. Any land use, accessory land use, or conditional land use permitted in any Residential Zoning District adopted by the City of Chesterfield may be permitted in a PUD; also, in a PUD containing forty (40) or more residential lots or units, the following commercial uses may be authorized, when located in a separate or within a multiple family residence building: - (1.)
-Barber or beauty shops - (2.)
-Child care centers, nursery schools, or day nurseries - (3.)
-Cigar and newspaper stands - (4.)
-Food or drug stores - (5.)
-Laundry or dry cleaning pick-up stations - (6.)
-Self service laundries or dry cleaning facilities - (7.)
-Restaurants, excluding fast food restaurants - B. All areas of a PUD shall have an assigned land use.
+- A. Any land use, accessory land use, or conditional land use permitted in any Residential Zoning District adopted by the City of Chesterfield may be permitted in a PUD.
+Any PUD containing forty (40) or more residential lots or units, the following commercial uses may be authorized, when located in a separate structure or within a multiple family residence building:

+- (1.)
+Barber or beauty shops

+- (2.)
+Day care centers, child

+- (3.)
+Drug stores and Pharmacy

+- (4.)
+Grocery Neighborhood

+- (5.)
+Laundromat and dry cleaning establishment

+- (6.)
+Newspaper stands

+- (7.)
+Restaurants, site down and/or outdoor customer dining area

+- B. All areas of a PUD shall have an assigned land use.